lazyparser/weloveinterns/open-internships.md

 1) self-motivated, self-learning
 2) enough *time* to contribute
-3) good english communication skills at least able to do good online comunication
+3) good english communication skills at least able to do good online communication
 4) familiar with Linux Distro
      have experience with Gentoo would be great++